What Are Dental Implants?

 - Provide a long-term tooth replacement solution

 There are several factors that Drs.
-Korompilas, Bouchelion, Guyer, and Bruno will consider before recommending dental implants.
+Korompilas, Bouchelion, and Guyer will consider before recommending dental implants.
 Some of these include:

 - Adequate bone support to anchor the implant